 If you are reading this I assume you are a creative person, and the beauty of scraperboard is that you don’t have to be a budding Leonardo to make an interesting picture (Da Vinci not Dicaprio!)
 The important thing is to find what works best for you and what you enjoy doing the most.
 For me, coming across the woodcuts of William Blake was a revelation that opened my mind to new possibilities.
 When I said ‘traditional’, I meant that the lines conform to certain artistic conventions, but Blake was more free in his approach:

 This white line technique is essentially the same as the way you work with black scraperboard.
-The picture below was my first attempt using the medium (although I have worked with linocutting for years).
+The picture below was my first attempt using the medium (although for most of my life on and off I have worked with linocutting).
 The actual execution only took a few hours – the preparation took longer – i.e. going to my local beach to take pictures and then sketching the chosen composition onto the scraperboard:

 The reason it took a few hours is partly because I am confident when I work, and I like to get the essentials down quickly and worry about ‘mistakes’ later, or leave them in (up to you, it’s your picture).
 It’s also because I use the scraperboard technique for sketching rather than working steadily to build up evenly spaced lines in the way many artists do.
 Please note: I am not denigrating this excellent technique, I’m only suggesting another method.